By Marcia Braden

 Attentive parents can help set a tone for all this by spending time with and taking an active interest in the prospective boyfriend.
 Invite him to dinner, movies, and other family activities.
 This helps ensure the friendship develops on solid and observable footing, not in isolation from broader family relationships, norms, and values.

-However, with good training and monitoring, such girls can learn to drive successfully, which gives them great freedom and access to jobs, social events and their communities.
-All this creates a positive loop for their building of confidence and self-esteem.
+However, with good training and monitoring, such girls can learn to drive successfully, which gives them greater freedom and access to jobs, social events, and their communities.
+All this creates a positive loop for building confidence and self-esteem.

 A Brightening Future

 The future for girls affected by FXS is bright.
 They bring much joy to their families and can be very helpful to family members and friends.
 They often become productive members of their communities and bring understanding to those who are more affected, serving as conduits to their brothers and other relatives who may have more significant needs.

 The more we learn about these girls, the more effective our interventions and support structures become in assisting them to live personally fulfilling lives.